sdn-sense/sdn-sense.github.io/NetControlAnsible.md

     network_os: <NETWORK_OS_BASED_ON_MODEL_SEE_BELOW>
     host: 192.168.1.1 # Change this to IP of the device
     # One of two (pass or sshkey) must be defined.
 Defining both or none with result in failure.
+    user: <Change to user which will be used to access device>
     pass: <Change To pass if using password.
 Remove if using sshkey>
     sshkey: <Change to ssh key path, if using sshkey.
 See Section 'How to use SSH Keys' on path location.
 Remove if using pass>
     become: <true|false|0|1> # Change it to true or false if it is required to use become feature on your network device.